 Unknown Artist | Unknown Date | White Marble | Gallery of the Candelabra

-The statue is one of many copies that you can find which would have originated in Ephesus, Asia Minor in modern-day Turkey.
+The statue is one of many copies that you’ll find, which would have originated in Ephesus, Asia Minor in modern-day Turkey.
 Ephesus was a booming port city during the Ancient Roman Empire and even today is a huge archeological park.

-The city was dedicated to Artemis and one of the biggest temples in Ancient times was the Temple of Artemis.
-Inside of the temple could be found these statues of Artemis with the bull testicles.
+The city was dedicated to Artemis and one of the biggest temples in ancient times was the Temple of Artemis.
+Inside the temple, you would have found statues of Artemis with bull testicles like this one.

-Cool Fact: In the bible, St Paul goes to Ephesus to preach and is almost violently killed.
+In the bible, St. Paul goes to Ephesus to preach and is almost violently killed.
 By who?
-The merchants of the temple of Artemis made a pretty penny on the sale of statues of the goddess.
-If there was one true God, then all the silversmiths and merchants would go out of business.
+The merchants of the temple of Artemis made a pretty penny from the sale of statues of the goddess.
+If there was only one true God, then all the silversmiths and merchants would go out of business.

 Popular Rome Tours